Lupinus arboreus

-Lupinus arboreus, the yellow bush lupine (US) or tree lupin (UK), is a species of flowering plant in the legume family Fabaceae.
+Lupinus arboreus, the yellow bush lupine, coastal bush lupine (US) or tree lupin (UK), is a species of flowering plant in the legume family Fabaceae.

 Description

 Lupinus arboreus is an evergreen shrub growing to 2 m tall (hence the alternative common name, tree lupine) in sheltered situations, but more typically 1–1.5 m tall.
 It is capable of tolerating temperatures down to −12 °C and living for up to seven years.

 It has green to gray-green palmate leaves, with 5–12 leaflets per leaf.
 The leaflets are 2–6 cm long, often sparsely covered with fine silky hairs.

 In spring it bears many racemes, 30 cm long, of fragrant, soft yellow, pea-like flowers.
 Both yellow and lilac to purple flowering forms are known.
 However, the yellow form is more common, except in the north of the species' range.

 Distribution

 The shrub is indigenous to California, US, where it is widely distributed among coastal sage scrub and sand dunes.
 Because it has been widely introduced in the state, there is some uncertainty about its native range.
 It is thought to be native from Point Reyes National Seashore south to San Luis Obispo County.